Two-factor authentication

 - Users must use their smartphones to generate and enter a special sign-in code.

-Please do not try to switch that On without understanding how it works.
+Please do not try to switch that on without understanding how it works.

 Enabling two-factor authentication (2FA) for logging in